Written by Ari Parker — Updated: Wednesday, August 16, 2023

 ---|---|---|

-The Specified Low-Income Medicare Beneficiary Program helps Medicare beneficiaries pay for Part B premiums.
+The Specified Low-Income Medicare Beneficiary Program pays for beneficiaries' Part B premiums.

 Status | Monthly Income Limit | Total Resource Limit |